Asian shares kick-off week on cautious note as COVID-19 cases spike

 Brent futures rose 12 cents to $76.30 a barrel, while U.S. crude added 13 cents to $74.18.

-The Dow (.DJI) climbed 0.7% while the tech-heavy Nasdaq (.IXIC) dropped 0.06% after holding near the previous session's record high.
+The Dow climbed 0.7% while the tech-heavy Nasdaq dropped 0.06% after holding near the previous session’s record high.

 Later in the week, a closely-watched U.S. jobs report will be released for June which could point to strong labour demand.